 Kia ora,

 I was elected to the board in 2019 and am employed as Corporate Agribusiness Manager at the BNZ.
-I am married to Megan who is an alumni of Southland Girls High School and current staff member.
-We have three children – Amelia who graduated from SGHS in 2019 and now attends Otago University, Paige who is a student at SGHS and a son Max who attends Southland Boys’ High School.
+I am married to Megan who is an alumni of Southland Girls High School.
+We have three children – Amelia who graduated from SGHS in 2019, Paige who graduated SGHS in 2022 and a son Max who attends Southland Boys’ High School.

 I am a strong advocate for our students to receive the very best education possible: to be actively engaged in a school environment that both motivates and inspires them to be the very best they can be.
 To ensure they have full access to the school curriculum: academic, sporting, arts and culture and relevant life skills.